burkej1/gemini-query-python/README.md

 ## Usage

-Can be run in four modes:
+Can be run in four modes sample, variant, table and info.

 ```
 usage: gemini_wrapper [-h] {sample,variant,table,info} ...